 Different from the Los Angeles cafes, Paradise Cove is spacious and sophisticated.

-Aside from being extremely instagrammable, the beach-inspired vibes will make you forget about everything else.
-You have the option to retreat near the beach with lounge chairs provided by the cafe.
+Aside from being extremely Instagrammable, the beach-inspired vibes will make you forget everything else.
+You can retreat near the beach with lounge chairs provided by the cafe.

 Their signature fruit boba rum drink is a must-try and ideal for sipping while overlooking the Paradise Cove waters.